Illinois Compiled Statutes

 (vi) an obligation that does not arise under the

-express written terms of the policy or contract issued by the insurer to the contract owner or policy owner, including without limitation:
+express written terms of the policy or contract issued by the member insurer to the enrollee, certificate holder, contract owner, or policy owner, including without limitation:

 (A) a claim based on marketing materials;

 (B) a claim based on side letters, riders, or